Virtual Cluster Switching: Logical chassis

 All switches in an Ethernet fabric are managed as if they were a single logical chassis.
 To the rest of the network, the fabric looks no different than any other single Layer 2 switch.
 Each physical switch in the fabric is managed as if it were a port module in a chassis.
 This enables fabric scalability without manual configuration.
 The logical chassis capability significantly reduces management of small-form-factor edge switches.
 Instead of managing each top-of-rack switch (or switches in blade server chassis) individually, organizations can manage them as one logical chassis, which further optimizes the network in the virtualized data center and will further enable a cloud computing model.

 Dynamic services

 Dynamic services extend the VCS Fabric technology to incrementally incorporate network services.
 A dynamic service behaves like a special service module in a modular chassis.
-Possible fabric services include fabric extension over distance, native Fibre Channel connectivity, Layer 4 - 7 services such as the Brocade application resource broker, and security services such as firewalls and data encryption.
+Possible fabric services include fabric extension over distance, native Fiber Channel connectivity, Layer 4 - 7 services such as the Brocade application resource broker, and security services such as firewalls and data encryption.
 Switches can join an Ethernet fabric, adding a network service layer that is available across the entire fabric.